selectel/terraform-provider-selectel/website/docs/index.html.markdown

 * `region` - (Optional) Pool, for example, `ru-3`.
 Use only to import resources from the specific pool.
 Learn more about available pools in the [Availability matrix](https://docs.selectel.ru/control-panel-actions/availability-matrix/).
 If skipped, use the `SEL_REGION` environment variable.

+In order to run the Acceptance Tests for development you need to set auth credentials environment variables:

 ```shell
 $ export OS_DOMAIN_NAME=999999